Mitsuhiro-ODAKA/simple-iam/README.md

-# Simple IAM using SciPy
+# Simple Integrated Assessment Model (IAM) with Climate-Economy Tradeoffs

 This repository provides a simple Integrated Assessment Model (IAM) implemented in Python using the SciPy optimization library.
 It is based on a Solow-style growth model under climate constraints and solves for the optimal savings and mitigation paths.